colorblast/unintendedcon.github.io/src/posts/2020-02-16-I-won't-rate-you.md

 The status game lends itself to either mob mentality or elitism.
 I don't think that either of those are particularly desirable nor add something significant to the world.
 It encourages less thinking and reasoning, and more conniving and metagaming.

-There's one moment I remember vividly: it was high school graduation and the school photographer was trying to get me to smile.
-I didn't smile as much then, but that's beside the point.
-The point is our high school had a rival, and he said an insult about the rival high school in order to get me to smile, and afterwords, I just thought about how he probably does the same exact thing at that high school.

 There's too much to do this in this world in terms of fixing problems and just making the world better to gossip, rate, and just hurt other peoples' feelings.